Tifles/PI_3/README.md

 # PI_3
-Practical assignment for the second module of the discipline "Software Engineering" UrFU
+Practical assignment for the third module of the discipline "Software Engineering" UrFU

 ## TranslaterML(API)